esaezgil/pythonBestPractices/best_practices_slides/source/index.rst

 * pre-built distribution format
 * faster installation compared to Source Distributions (sdist), especially when a project contains compiled extensions.
 * zip file with a different extension
+* Better caching for testing and continuous integration.
 * creates a .whl file in the dist directory

 .. sourcecode:: bash